 Taking everything into consideration, the Timberland Men's Chocorua Trail Gore-Tex Mid Hiking Boots are a very good pair of all year round boots that will meet the needs of most hikers so they're worth a look for sure.

-Do you use the Timberland Chochorua boots?
+Do you use the Timberland Chocorua boots?
 What was your experience with them?